Importing your Excel files in Confluence can bring many benefits to your team:

 If you chose the Table mode, you can now pick if you want to:

 - Display the Full Screen / Edit / Export buttons when the Confluence page is in display mode.

-- Have the table width to match the edit mode width, or always fill all the section available space.
+- Have the table width match the edit mode width, or always fill all the section available space.

-- View all the sheets and navigate between them by clicking on the different tabs, or display some selected tabs only.
+- View all the sheets and navigate between them by clicking on the different tabs, or displaying some selected tabs only.
 This allows you to hide tabs with less useful information relative to the context of the page and control what you want your team to get out of the table.

 Spreadsheets are an integral part of today’s project work and they shouldn’t be isolated from the wiki information.
 By pulling Excel data inside Confluence with Elements Spreadsheet, you’re able to offer a seamless experience with all the information centralized in Confluence.

 If you want to see what else you can do with Elements Spreadsheet, be sure to check out our documentation.